Krutik090/MEAN-STACK/README.md

 ```

----

-## 🔖 Short GitHub Description (for “About” section)

-> A classic MEAN stack demo app using AngularJS (1.x), Express, Node, and MongoDB for full-stack training and learning.

----

 Let me know if you'd like to modernize this repo (e.g., migrate it to Angular 14+) or need a visual diagram added to the README!
 Ready for your next one ✅
 ```